numpy/numpy.org/content/en/arraycomputing.md

 Since the launch of NumPy in 2006, Pandas appeared on the landscape in 2008, and it was not until a couple of years ago that several array computing libraries showed up in succession, crowding the array computing landscape.
-Many of these newer libraries mimic NumPy-like features and capabilites, and pack newer algorithms and features geared towards machine learning and artificial intelligence applications.
+Many of these newer libraries mimic NumPy-like features and capabilities, and pack newer algorithms and features geared towards machine learning and artificial intelligence applications.

 <img